deeplearninc/relaax/README.md

 3. Run a Client:

-    It provides 3 predefined run-cases for the pulled docker image:
+    Let's explain some run-cases for the pulled docker image:
     ```bash
     # For example, the first one case

     $ docker run --rm -ti \
-        --name gym deeplearninc/relaax-gym \
+        --name gym deeplearninc/relaax-gym:v0.2.0 \
-        SERVER_IP:PORT BipedalWalker-v2
+        --rlx-server SERVER_IP:PORT --env BipedalWalker-v2
     ```
+    It launches one sample of the environment within the docker, which is defined by the last parameter `--env` with name `BipedalWalker-v2` You can find more environment names [there](https://gym.openai.com/envs)

-    It runs the docker in interactive mode by `-ti` and automatically removes this container when it stops with `--rm`.
+    The command above runs the docker in interactive mode by `-ti` and automatically removes this container when it stops with `--rm`.
 It also has `--name gym` for convenience.
+    You can stop the docker by pressing `Ctrl+C` in docker's cmd at any time.

+    But I recommend to use `-d` parameter instead of `-ti` which allows to launch docker is a background mode.
+You can stop the docker further by:
+    ```bash
+    $ docker stop gym
+    ```

     Use `ifconfig` command to find IP of your relaax SERVER, which is run by `honcho`

-    It launches one sample of the environment within the docker, which is defined by the last parameter `BipedalWalker-v2` (name of the gym's [environment](https://gym.openai.com/envs))

     ```bash
-    # For example, the second run-case
+    # One more run-case

     $ docker run --rm -ti \
-        --name gym deeplearninc/relaax-gym \
+        --name gym deeplearninc/relaax-gym:v0.2.0 \
-        SERVER_IP:PORT BipedalWalker-v2 4
+        --rlx-server SERVER_IP:PORT --env BipedalWalker-v2 -n 4
     ```
-    It adds the third parameter which is equal to `4` since it allows to define number of environments to launch within the docker for parallel training.
+    It adds the third parameter `-n` which is equal to `4` since it allows to define number of environments to launch within the docker for parallel training.

     ```bash
-    # And the third one use-case
+    # Use-case with visual output

     $ docker run --rm -ti \
         -p IP:PORT:5900 \
-        --name gym deeplearninc/relaax-gym \
+        --name gym deeplearninc/relaax-gym:v0.2.0 \
-        SERVER_IP:PORT BipedalWalker-v2 display
+        --rlx-server SERVER_IP:PORT --env BipedalWalker-v2 --display
     ```
-    It passes the last argument as `display` to run environment in display mode, therefore it maps some ports on your computer to use `VNC` connection for visual session.
+    It passes the last argument `--display` to run environment in a display mode, therefore it maps some ports on your computer to use `VNC` connection for visual session.

     For example, the full command to run the clients and a server on